sdeigm/uni-meter/README.md

 It is not a full implementation of a Shelly Pro3EM device, currently only the parts that are needed by the Hoymiles storage are implemented.

-The real electrical meter data currently can be gathered either from the following devices:
+The real electrical meter data currently can be gathered from the following devices:

 - VzLogger webserver
 - SMA energy meter / Sunny Home Manager (UDP protocol)
 - SMD120 modbus energy meter (via Protos PE11) (SMD630 could be added, I have no test device)